What’s the Difference Between B2B and B2C, and Why Does It Matter?

 2. B2B sales involve more people

-In B2B sales, multiple buyers and sellers are involved—and often, many more stakeholders are involved beyond two parties.
-As a result, B2B sales are more complex than their consumer counterparts.
+In B2B sales, multiple buyers and sellers are involved—and often many more stakeholders beyond the two parties.

-It’s why it’s essential to know your buyer personas and be able to communicate with them effectively.
-Make sure you have a compelling story that speaks directly to the challenges they faceand keep in mind who their ultimate decision-maker is.
-The more you can align your message with their needs, the better.
+It’s why it’s essential to know your buyer personas and communicate with them effectively.
+Make sure you have a compelling story that speaks directly to the challenges they face—and keep in mind who their ultimate decision-maker is.

 a person writing in a notebook